sebaraneda/sebaraneda.gethub.io/README.md

   _Figure 3: Choosing a Jekyll theme_

 - The use of a static website is a key principle from Etter’s book.
-Using a static site generator, such as Jekyll, we are able to transform Markdown content into an appealing and themed static website.
+Using a static site generator, such as Jekyll, we can transform Markdown content into an appealing and themed static website.

 The tools from Andrew Etter's book _[Modern Technical Writing][1]_ are as follows...